-Johnson Controls Inc. (JCI), the largest U.S. auto supplier, fell the most in six months after lowering its forecast for profit for the fourth quarter because of softness in global markets.
+Johnson Controls Inc. (JCI:US), the largest U.S. auto supplier, fell the most in six months after lowering its forecast for profit for the fourth quarter because of softness in global markets.

 Johnson Controls slid 7.9 percent to $26.07 at the close in New York, the biggest decline since Jan.
 19. Sales and profit in the third quarter, which ended June 30, missed analysts’ estimates.
 The company said in slides contained in a filing it may divest assets and cut jobs.